m-kus/cpu_air_prover2/README.md

 See https://stone-packaging.pages.dev/usage/proving

 > [!NOTE]
 > Stwo might not yet support all the builtins your program uses.
+> The outputs are not compatible.

 ## Test